mdart86/Pixello/README.md

 ## **POSTMAN - Testing Pixello**

 **Server Side**

 Production Dependencies

-- Bcrypt
+- Bcrypt - allows us to securely store passwords in the database through hashing
-- Cloudinary
+- Cloudinary - for image storage
-- Cors
+- Cors - to enable CORS through express
-- Dotenv
+- Dotenv - used for encyrpting secure information
-- Express
+- Express - a server-side middleware for MERN that is useed to handle routing
-- JsonWebToken
+- JsonWebToken - used for our user session authentication
-- Mongoose
+- Mongoose - used to run queries on the database
-- Multer
+- Multer - to assist with Cloudinary image upload
-- Multer Storage Cloudinary
+- Multer Storage Cloudinary - to assist with Cloudinary image upload
-- Normalize
+- Normalize - the normalize package is used to allow us
 - Path

 Development Dependencies
-- Cypres
+- Cypress - used for automated testing
-- Eslint Plugin Cypress
+- Eslint Plugin Cypress - used alongside Cypress to analyse the code for any problems
-- Nodmemon
+- Nodmemon - used to prevent server crashes when errors come through on the server log

 <br>